olivierbeaulieu/tech-talks/README.md

 # Tech Talks

+A personal collection of great talks - most are technical, but some aren't.
 Not organized in any particular order.

 * [Spotify Engineering Culture part 1 (Agile Enterprise Transition with Scrum and Kanban)](https://www.youtube.com/watch?v=Mpsn3WaI_4k)
 * [Hacker Way: Rethinking Web App Development at Facebook](https://www.youtube.com/watch?v=nYkdrAPrdcw)